Sabarish399/LEETCODE/MEDIUM/README.md

 # Medium Problems

-This repository contains my solutions to **LeetCode Medium problems** in Java.
+This folder contains solutions to **LeetCode Medium problems** in Java.
 Each file includes:

 - **Problem title and number**